 - The employee checks the job postings to find job openings around the University.

-For more information, go to Apply for Jobs.
+For more information, go to Careers at NYU.

 - The hiring department interviews qualified candidates.

 The hiring department or HR Officer can contact the applicants directly to schedule interviews.
-The department must interview all Office and Clerical or Laboratory and Technical Staff (Codes 106/116 and 104/114) who applied during the five-day job posting period and are determined to be minimally qualified (before external applicants are interviewed).
-For more information, see Notice to Office and Technical Employees Covered by the Collective Bargaining Agreement with Local 3882 (codes 106/104) Regarding Job Postings and Transfers (below).
+The department must interview all Office and Clerical (Local 3882) and Laboratory and Technical (Local 3882) staff who applied during the five-day job posting period and are determined to be minimally qualified (before external applicants are interviewed).
+For more information, see Notice to Office and Technical Employees Covered by the Collective Bargaining Agreement with Local 3882 Regarding Job Postings and Transfers (below).

 - The employee informs his or her supervisor.